 When she’s not working, Heather enjoys time with her husband (Jimmy), and their family either at the gym or going on vacations where there’s warm water and sandy beaches!
 She also has 2 boxers dogs, and has a love for decorating, creating jewelry and shopping with her 4 daughters!

 Kate Moss joined Way to Grow Pediatric Therapy in December of 2014 as a licensed Certified Occupational Therapy Assistant.
 Originally from California, she moved to Arizona in the early 1990’s.
 Married for 19 years, she and her husband Bill have three active teenage children and two very spoiled dogs.
 After spending 10+ years as a full time mom and Preschool Teacher, Kate continued her education and completed the Occupational Therapy Assistant program at Pima Medical Institute earning a degree in Associate of Applied Science of Occupational Therapy and went on to pass the National Certification Exam for Occupational Therapy Assistants.
 Kate recently gained continuing education through the “Handwriting Without Tears” and “Alert” programs.
-She is also a current member of the state OT association (Arizota).
+She also recently attended the ArizOTa spring (2018) conference which featured continuing education related to “Building Healthy Brains: Movement Strategies for Optimal Brain Function”.
+She is also a current member of the state OT association (ArizOTa).
 Kate believes that children learn by doing.
 When physical, cognitive or social challenges exist, natural development and opportunities for learning can be hindered.
 Through purposeful play and activities, independence and confidence will grow allowing the patient to tap into their natural curiosity about the world they live in.
 It is from these experiences that new learning and growth can occur.

 Marianne is from the mid-west and has called Arizona home since 2000.
 When not working, Marianne enjoys traveling and spending time outdoors hiking, camping, and mountain biking with her family.

 Brooke joined Way to Grow Pediatric Therapy in September 2016.
 She is an Arizona native but attended Colorado State University, graduating in 1999 with her Bachelor of Science in Occupational Therapy.
 As an occupational therapist Brooke has enjoyed working in several settings including hospital, home health, public schools, and a charter school.
 She has attended continuing education courses on topics such as Autism Spectrum disorders and treatment, primitive reflex integration, vision processing and therapy, sensory strategies for the school and home, and executive function skills.
-She has also attended specific courses for Interactive Metronome, The Alert Program for Self-Regulation, and Handwriting Without Tears.
+She has also attended specific courses for Interactive Metronome, The Alert Program for Self-Regulation, Handwriting Without Tears, and most recently, the Sequential Oral Sensory (SOS) Feeding Program by Dr. Kay Toomey.
 Brooke believes children learn and grow best when they are having fun and actively exploring their environment.
 She is so glad to be part of the Way to Grow team!